As I get closer to the end of my weekly posts, thought I’d put together some answers to Frequently Asked Question about my runaway to the East Coast.

 Seriously.
 They go off all the time here.

-It was a bit puzzling at the beginning, considering the population of Halifax is about the same as my hometown.
-And about the only time I heard sirens when I lived in Waterloo was during parades, when cop cars and fire trucks let them rip, just for fun.
+It was puzzling at the beginning, considering the population of Halifax is about the same as my hometown.
+The only time I heard sirens in Waterloo was during parades, when cop cars and fire trucks let ’em rip, just for fun.

-Not long after moving here, a couple of things happened making my neighbourhood the very epicentre of siren activity.
-Not sure if I ever mentioned this in my blog, but there was a shooting around the corner a few months ago, and of course, there was that ‘questionable’ inferno behind my house in the fall.
+Not long after moving here, a couple of things happened making my neighbourhood the epicentre of siren activity.
+Not sure if I ever mentioned, but there was a shooting around the corner a few months ago and then there was a ‘questionable’ inferno behind my house in the fall.

-I guess it would be logical to find sirens and/or the reasons for them disconcerting or worrisome.
-But somehow, I don’t.
-I feel safe, very safe living here.
+I guess it would be normal to find sirens and/or the reasons for them worrisome.
+Somehow, I don’t.
 It’s a pretty tight neighbourhood overall, the cave is in a great heritage building, and I’ve got awesome neighbours, including the fella I run into every morning, sweeping the sidewalk in front of The Local or EDNA.

 “Geez,” I said to him, “sirens kinda sounds like a lullaby to me now.”